Mohammed Zubair moves Supreme Court to quash six FIRs against him in Uttar Pradesh

 In the tweet, Zubair had pointed out that Sudarshan News had superimposed a fabricated image of the Al Masjid An Nabawi mosque in Medina on a picture of the Gaza strip to falsely portray that the mosque was being destroyed in an Israeli rocket attack.

-The details of the four other cases filed in Hathras, Muzaffarnagar and Ghaziabad, which the Special Investigation Team will look into, are not clear yet.

-In Ghaziabad’s Loni town, Zubair has been booked under Indian Penal Code Sections 153 (provocation with intent to cause riot), 153A (promoting enmity between different groups), 295A (malicious acts intended to outrage religious feelings), 505 (statements conducing public mischief), 120B (punishment of criminal conspiracy) and 34 (common intention).
+Ghaziabad: In Loni town of the western Uttar Pradesh district, Zubair has been booked under Indian Penal Code Sections 153 (provocation with intent to cause riot), 153A (promoting enmity between different groups), 295A (malicious acts intended to outrage religious feelings), 505 (statements conducing public mischief), 120B (punishment of criminal conspiracy) and 34 (common intention).

-In Muzaffarnagar, a case has been filed under Indian Penal Code Sections 192 (fabricating false evidence), 504 (intentional insult to provoke breach of peace) and 506 (punishment for criminal intimidation).
+Muzaffarnagar: A case has been filed under Indian Penal Code Sections 192 (fabricating false evidence), 504 (intentional insult to provoke breach of peace) and 506 (punishment for criminal intimidation).

-In Sikandra Rao town of Hathras district, he is booked under Indian Penal Code Sections 147 (punishment for rioting), 149 (unlawful assembly), 153A, 353 (assault or criminal force to deter public servant from discharge of his duty), 188 (disobedience to order duly promulgated by public servant) and 120B.
+Hathras: In Sikandra Rao town of district, Zubair has been booked under Indian Penal Code Sections 147 (punishment for rioting), 149 (unlawful assembly), 153A, 353 (assault or criminal force to deter public servant from discharge of his duty), 188 (disobedience to order duly promulgated by public servant) and 120B.

-In Kotwali area of Hathras, a case is registered against him under Indian Penal Code Sections 153A, 295A and 298 (uttering words to hurt religious feelings).
+In Kotwali area of the district, another case has been registered against him under Indian Penal Code Sections 153A, 295A and 298 (uttering words to hurt religious feelings).
 He is also booked under Section 67 (punishment for publishing or transmitting obscene material in electronic form) of the Information Technology Act.

-In a separate case, the Delhi Police had arrested Zubair on June 27 for a tweet that he had posted in March 2018.
+Delhi: The Delhi Police had arrested Zubair on June 27 for a tweet that he had posted in March 2018.

 The first information report against Zubair in the national capital was based on a complaint by Delhi Police Sub-Inspector Arun Kumar, who said he was monitoring social media when he came across the March 2018 tweet after a handle named Hanuman Bhakt raised objections.